 A religious purpose may be inferred where, as here, "the government action itself besp[eaks] the purpose . . . [because it is] patently religious."
 McCreary County v.
 ACLU of Ky., 545 U.S. 844, 862-63 (2005).
 See Stone v.
 Graham, 449 U.S. 39, 41 (1980) ("The pre-eminent purpose for posting the Ten Commandments on schoolroom walls is plainly religious in nature.
-The Ten Commandments are undeniably a sacred text in the Jewish and Christian faiths"); Mellen v.
+The Ten Commandments are undeniably a sacred text in the Jewish and Christian faiths"); Sch.
+Dist. of Abington Twp. v.
+Schempp, 374 U.S. 203, 222-23 (1963) (accepting stated purpose of "the promotion of moral values," but holding that practice failed purpose test because "[e]ven if its purpose is not strictly religious, it is sought to be accomplished through readings ... from the Bible."); Mellen v.
 Bunting, 327 F.3d 355, 373 (4th Cir.
-2003) ("When a state-sponsored activity has an overtly religious character, courts have consistently rejected efforts to assert a secular purpose for that activity.").
+2003) ("When a state-sponsored activity has an overtly religious character, courts have consistently rejected efforts to assert a secular purpose for that activity."); Roberts, 921 F.2d at 1056-58.

 Nothing "could be more unabashedly Christian than the New Testament Bibles."
 Jabr, 171 F. Supp.
 2d at 660.
 "Permitting distribution of 'The New Testament' . . . affronts not only non-religious people, but all those whose faiths, or lack of faith, does not encompass the New Testament."
 Berger, 982 F.2d at 1170.
 Clearly, a government practice that assists in tendering New Testament "has the purpose of promoting and approving Christianity."
 Jabr, 171 F. Supp.
 2d at 660.
 See also Meltzer, 548 F.2d at 576 n.36 ("We join with the Courts in both Tudor and Brown in surmising that if the tables were turned, so that it was the Douay version of the Bible, or the Koran, or the Talmud which was being distributed to public school students, the Protestant groups in the County would feel a tremendous sectarian resentment against the actions of the school authorities.").
+This religious purpose is so clear that it is "controlling even if there were evidence of some other stated legislative purpose."
+Summers v.
+Adams, 669 F. Supp.
+2d 637, 658 (D.S.C.
+2009).

-Regardless of the purposes motivating it, the school's actions fail Lemon's second prong.
+Regardless of the purposes motivating it, the district's actions fail Lemon's second prong.
 The "effect prong asks whether, irrespective of government's actual purpose, the practice under review in fact conveys a message of endorsement or disapproval [of religion]."
 Wallace v.
 Jaffree, 472 U.S. 38, 56 n.42 (1985) (quotation marks omitted).
 The "advancement need not be material or tangible.
 An implicit symbolic benefit is enough."
 Friedman v.
-Board of County Comm'rs, 781 F.2d 777, 781 (10th Cir.
-1985).
+Bd. of Cnty.
+Comm'rs, 781 F.2d 777, 781 (10th Cir.
+1985).3 an important concern of the effects test is whether the symbolic union of church and state effected by the challenged governmental action is sufficiently likely to be perceived by adherents of the controlling denominations as an endorsement, and by the nonadherents as a disapproval, of their individual religious choices.